jquery/learn.jquery.com/page/using-jquery-core/document-ready.md

 	"level": "beginner"
 }</script>

 A page can't be manipulated safely until the document is "ready." jQuery detects this state of readiness for you.
 Code included inside `$( document ).ready()` will only run once the page Document Object Model (DOM) is ready for JavaScript code to execute.
-Code included inside `$( window ).load(function() { ... })` will run once the entire page (images or iframes), not just the DOM, is ready.
+Code included inside `$( window ).on( "load", function() { ... } )` will run once the entire page (images or iframes), not just the DOM, is ready.

 ```
 // A $( document ).ready() block.